Sandhya46-ux/Packman_model/README.md

 # Packman_model
-This is a repository for packman model
+This is a repository for packman model.